cvebase/cvebase.com/README.md

-# cvebase.com
+# cvebase.com Wiki Data Repository

-This is an official cvebase repository that houses the open source content for CVE & Researcher data.
-Updates to this repository are regularly synced with the CVE and Researcher profile pages at [www.cvebase.com](https://www.cvebase.com/).
+This is the official data repository of CVE & Researcher data for cvebase.
+Updates are synced with the CVE and Researcher profile pages at [cvebase.com](https://www.cvebase.com/).

 ![](assets/cvebase_examples.png)

 ### What is cvebase?
 cvebase is a community-driven data platform for security vulnerabilities, developed for use by security researchers, penetration testers, and bug bounty hunters.

-Features:
-* Researcher bios featuring their published CVEs to date
+* Researcher profiles feature their published CVEs to date.
-* Community commentary enhancing and clarifying official CVE advisories
+* Community commentary enhances and clarifies official CVE vendor advisories.
-* Comprehensive references to proof-of-concept exploits
-* Alternative vendor/product metadata for missing or incomplete Common Platform Enumerations (CPE)
+* References link to valid Proof-of-Concept Exploits and detailed technical writeups.

 ## Usage
 CVE files are located in the `/cve/` directory, organized by year and sequence identifier following the convention set by [`CVEProject/cvelist`](https://github.com/CVEProject/cvelist):